audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     exported to the current ID3 specification, but some players don't fully support this specification, so may not see all the tags.

+ * ID3 Genre tags of imported MP3s are misread (and will therefore also be exported incorrectly) if the genre list in Metadata Editor is opened and saved.

  * No warning given if File > Save or File > Save Project As... is carried out with no tracks open.